University of Minnesota Administrative Policy

 Restrictions on Use

 In compliance with FAA regulations, there are restrictions on UAS use in relation to airports, helipads, and major stadiums.
-University properties impacted by these regulations are outlined in Appendix A: Restrictions by Proximity and Property Impacted.
+University properties impacted by these regulations are outlined in Appendix A: Restrictions by Proximity and Property Impacte.

 Outdoor use of UAS for any purpose is prohibited three hours prior, during, and three hours following all main bowl events at TCF Bank Stadium on the Twin Cities campus and Malosky Stadium on the Duluth campus.
 This prohibition is broader than FAA regulation, and applies to all East Bank, West Bank, Saint Paul, and Duluth campus property and airspace.